shion0111/TSClipEditor/README.md

   <img src="https://github.com/shion0111/TSClipEditor/blob/master/screen/v1.jpg" width="720"/>
 </p>

-A TS clip exporter (mainly those huge MPEG2-TS files) on OSX.
-User can choose several ranges of a video on a customized slider by setting multiple thumbs and then save clips.
+A TS clip exporter (mainly for those huge MPEG2-TS files) on OS X. Clips can be exported from a list of desired ranges, and these ranges can be mofied by  a customized slider.

 ** A hobby project and a case-study of ffmpeg **